wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 RBAC configuration
 ------------------

-Now it is time to go to the Wazuh interface, and within it, move to the “Security” option, then choose “Policies.”
-This is the menu that allows users to edit any RBAC policy.
-In this one is possible to define which permissions will be in the system.
+Now it is time to go to the Wazuh web interface and move to the “Security” option.
+Then choose “Policies.”
+This menu allows users to edit any RBAC policy and define which permissions will be in the system.

-These will not be applied to any role until both entities are joined, as described later.
-There are many default policies in Wazuh, and you can find `more information here <https://documentation.wazuh.com/current/user-manual/api/rbac/reference.html#default-policies>`_.

-To achieve this, a new policy has to be created that gives users access to the agents of the “Framework” group.
-In this policy, you need to select all the options that the “Framework” team will be able to do with the agents.
-And as a resource of these actions chooses the “Framework” group:
+These permissions will not be applied to any role until both entities are joined.
+Before, you need to create a new policy that gives users access to the agents of the “Framework” group.
+In this policy, you must select all the options the “Framework” team will perform with the agents.
+And as a result of these actions, you will choose the “Framework” group:

 .. thumbnail:: ../../images/kibana-app/0.4.security_policies.png
     :title: Keys